 What is the ESXi Shell?

 The ESXi Shell is a command-line interface for diagnosis and repair of a vSphere host running ESXi.
 The ESXi Shell can be enabled and disabled through the DCUI or through vCenter Server, and can also be accessed remotely via SSH.
 For more information, see the ESXi Management page.

 Is SSH supported on ESXi?

 SSH access to the ESXi Shell is supported since version 4.1.

-Since vSphere 4.1, the vCLI has been enhanced to include a command for killing stuck VMs.
-Instructions for how to kill a stuck VM can be found in KB1014165.
+Since vSphere 4.1, the vCLI has been enhanced to include a command for killing stuck virtual machines.
+Instructions for how to kill a stuck virtual machine can be found in KB1014165.

 vSphere supports both CIM APIs and SNMP v2/v3 for enabling hardware monitoring without installing agents.
 Hardware can be monitored via the vCenter console and via the major hardware monitoring tools from OEM vendors.
 See the ESXi Management page for more details.